Gajapati Palace

-Gajapati Palace located at Paralakhemundi, of Gajapati district, Odisha, is the fort of Gajapati rulers where they used to stay.
+Gajapati Palace located at Paralakhemundi, of Gajapati district, Odisha, is the seat of Ganga rulers of Paralakhemundi.
 Nowadays the property is under the protection of Indian National Trust for Art and Cultural Heritage (INTACH).
-The palace is one of the rich architectural and cultural heritage of India.
+The Palace is one of the rich architectural and cultural heritage of India.
 This palace was built for a purpose of permanent residential abode for the Gajapati Rulers of Paralakhemundi Estate belonging to the Eastern Ganga dynasty.

 History

-The palace was built by Maharaja Krushna Chandra Gajapati, the Gajapati ruler of that time.
+The palace was built by great grand father of Maharaja Krushna Chandra Gajapati, Jagannath Gajapati Narayan Deo III the Gajapati ruler of that time.
 It is believed that the Paralakhemundi ruler started building the palace to enhance the beauty of the state.
-The concept of building the sight was finalized on 20 May 1835.
+The concept of building on the site was finalized on 20 May 1835.
 As regards its historical importance, the seeds of a separate statehood for the Odia-speaking people were germinated in the Gajapati Palace precincts.

 Architecture

 The palace is known for its rich culture among the world heritages.
-British Architect, Robert Fellows Chisholm was responsible for design and construction of this royal fort.
-The fort is influenced by IndoSaracenic style combined with Byzantine and European architectural features.
-This palace is a 3-storey structure which has a secret hall and a subversive passageway that links to the chief citadel of the Maharaja.
-The palace includes an underground floor connecting it with the main palace of the Maharaja.
+British Architect, Robert Fellowes Chisholm was responsible for design and construction of this royal residence and seat of the Gajapati rulers.
+Chisholm later became a consulting architect with the Madras Presidency government.
+The fort and Palace design is influenced by a revival Indo-Saracenic style combined with Byzantine and other European architectural features.
+The palace is a 3-storey structure which has a secret hall and a subversive passageway that links to the chief citadel of the Maharaja.
+The building includes an underground floor connecting it with the main palace of the Maharaja.
 It is believed that this secret passage was used by the royal family to hide during attacks from enemies.

+The construction of the Palace started in 1835 and was completed in 1843 during the reign of Jagannath Gajapati Narayan Deo III with an approximate cost of 500,000 rupees.